 - Avoid Activities that Could Cause Re-Injury - While resting your shoulder it's also important to avoid all activities that could undo all the work done in the manipulation.
 This definitely includes pretty much any type of sport where your upper body is involved until you get the ok from your physical therapist or physician.

-After the manipulation once incision wounds are healed, start applying BFST treatments.
-This enables you to use your own blood flow to maximize healing of damaged tissue, maintain healthy blood flow to your shoulder, decrease recovery time, and boost overall long-term healing.
+After the manipulation (once incision wounds - if any - are healed), start applying Circulation Boost treatments.
+This enables you to use your own blood flow to maximize your body's ability to recover from soft tissue damage, maintain healthy blood flow to your shoulder, decrease recovery time, and reduce risk of reinjury.

-The BFST Wraps® and ColdCure Wraps® are registered medical devices.
-These are highly effective tools that can be used at home in conjunction with your physical therapy.
-Even when your physical therapy is over, you can use these devices to continue your recovery treatments if you feel your recovery is incomplete.
+The T•Shellz Wrap® is a registered medical device.
+These is an effective conservative treatment wrap that can be used at home in conjunction with your PT.
+Even when your PT is over, you can use the T•Shellz Wrap® to continue your recovery treatments if you feel your recovery is incomplete.

 - After surgery once the skin has healed over.

-- Whenever you first notice pain and swelling to stop celluar damage, relieve pain, and decrease swelling.
+- Whenever you first notice pain and swelling to stop tissue damage, relieve pain, and decrease swelling.

 - After exercise, workouts or activity of any kind to prevent flare-up of swelling..